 The motorhome uses a small, sturdy floor safe for protection of important documents, semi-precious valuables and petty cash.
 The safe location will vary with the different floorplans.
 Consult with the dealership about the safe location.
-Contact the safe manufacturer for more information.
+Contact the safe manufacturer for more information on the safe.